eiffel-wrap-c/WrapC/Readme.md

 	*   **Macros are not supported for now.**

-*	_Works with ISE Eiffel.
+*	Works with ISE Eiffel.
-*	_Includes a framework to automate building libraries and applications that use `WrapC`.
+*	Includes a framework to automate building libraries and applications that use `WrapC`.

 The [Getting started](./doc/Readme.md) lets you discover the `WrapC` tool.
+The [Developer guide](./doc/developer/Readme.md) lets you know how to build `WrapC` tool.